Lviv State Aviation Repair Plant: History

 Since 1979, the plant has been repairing MiG-23 and MiG-27 aircraft of all types.
 The facility upgraded MiG-27 aircraft into MiG-27D aircraft between 1983 and 1989.
-The ten thousandth jet aircraft was repaired at the factory in 1989.
-The development of the repair of fourth-generation aircraft - the MiG-29 aircraft in various modifications - began in 1992.
+The tenth thousandth jet aircraft was repaired at the factory in 1989.
+The development of the repair of fourth-generation aircraft – the MiG-29 aircraft in various modifications – began in 1992.
 In the same year, the facility was renamed Lviv State Aviation Repair Plant (LDARZ) and was designated as a State Enterprise of Ukraine's Ministry of Defence.

+During the Russo-Ukrainian war

-On 18 March 2022, during the Russian invasion of Ukraine, four cruise missiles hit the plant.
-According to Lviv Mayor Andriy Sadovyi, his building was destroyed as a result of the attack.
-Active work of the plant was prematurely stopped.
+On 18 March 2022, four cruise missiles hit the plant.
+According to Lviv Mayor Andriy Sadovyi, his building was destroyed in the attack.
+The plant's active operations were prematurely halted.
 There were no victims, but there was one wounded.

+On 8 January 2026, according to the Russian Ministry of Defense, an Oreshnik missile struck the plant.